- Calcium is a mineral that gives strength to your bones.

-- You may need a calcium supplement if you don’t get enough calcium in your diet.
+- You may need a calcium supplement if you don’t get enough calcium through your diet.

 Calcium is a mineral that helps build strong bones.
 Calcium is also necessary for many of your body’s functions, such as blood clotting and nerve and muscle function.
-During the teenage years (particularly ages 11-15), your bones are developing quickly and are storing calcium so that your skeleton will be strong later in life.
+During your teenage years (particularly ages 11-15), your bones are developing quickly and are storing calcium so that your skeleton will be strong later in life.
 Nearly half of all bone is formed during these years.
-It’s important that you get plenty of calcium in your diet because if the rest of the body doesn’t get the calcium it needs, it takes calcium from the only source that it has: your bones.
-This can lead to brittle bones later in life and broken bones or stress fractures at any time.
-Unfortunately, most teen girls actually do not get enough calcium in their diet.
+It’s important that you get plenty of calcium through your diet because if the rest of the body doesn’t get the calcium it needs through food, it takes calcium from the only source that it has: your bones.
+This can lead to brittle bones later in life, and broken bones or stress fractures at any time.
+Unfortunately, most teenage girls do not get enough calcium in their diet.

 What is osteoporosis?

-Osteoporosis is a bone disease that causes bones to become fragile and more likely to break.
+Osteoporosis is a bone disease that causes bones to become fragile and increases the risk of bone breaks.
 It develops slowly and is usually caused by a combination of genetics and too little calcium in the diet.
 Osteoporosis can also lead to shortened height because of collapsing spinal bones and can cause a hunched back.

 How do I know if I’m at risk?